 Using the metrics of stable operating budget support and purchasing power preservation, simulations of Endowment performance demonstrated substantial improvement over the past thirty years.
 As Yale improved diversification by allocating more of the Endowment to the alternative asset classes of absolute return, private equity, and real assets, risks plummeted for both spending volatility and purchasing power degradation.

-In 1985, when alternative asset classes accounted for only 12 percent of the Endowment, Yale faced a 21 percent chance of a disruptive spending drop, in which real spending drops by 10 percent over two years, and a 36 percent chance of purchasing power impairment, in which real Endowment values fall by 50 percent over fifty years.
-By 2016, when absolute return, private equity, and real assets accounted for approximately 74 percent of the Endowment, disruptive spending drop risk fell to 8 percent and purchasing power impairment risk declined to 10 percent.
+In 1985, when alternative asset classes accounted for only 11 percent of the Endowment, Yale faced a 10 percent chance of a disruptive spending drop, in which real spending drops by 10 percent over two years, and the average spending drop in the worst ten percent of simulations was 20 percent.
+Furthermore, the 1985 portfolio faced a 21 percent chance of purchasing power impairment, in which real Endowment values fall by 50 percent over fifty years.
+By 2019, when absolute return, private equity, and real assets accounted for approximately 77 percent of the Endowment, disruptive spending drop risk fell to 5 percent, the average worst spending drop decreased to 12 percent, and purchasing power impairment risk declined to 2 percent.